Medical expert of the article

 - ejaculate;

-Information obtained in the course of general clinical diagnostics often does not indicate any specific disease, but shows the state of the body as a whole, helps to narrow the diagnostic search.
+Information obtained during general clinical diagnostics often does not indicate any specific disease, but shows the state of the body as a whole and helps to narrow the diagnostic search.

 - general urine analysis;

-- study of discharge from the genitourinary organs;
+- examination of secretions from the genitourinary organs;

-- microscopy of discharge from the genitourinary organs;
+- microscopy of secretions from the genitourinary organs;

 - general clinical analysis of prostate secretion;